Here’s a brief guide to some of our favourite Chinese dumplings with delicious Chinese dumpling recipes.

 Australians have long been locked in a love affair with sweet and sour pork, honey chicken and other retro Chinese recipes, but these deep-fried delights are best enjoyed in moderation.

-Thankfully, there’s far more to Chinese food than those sticky, golden-fried dishes (there are eight great cuisines in China, after all).
+Thankfully, there’s far more to Chinese food than those sticky, golden-fried dishes.
 Choosing low-fat Chinese dishes and healthier Chinese recipes options is easy if you stick to these simple rules.

 By seasoning your wok properly and heating it to smoking point, you’ll require less oil, as the ingredients won’t stick to the sides.
-Then, load it up with virtuous ingredients, such as this nutrient-packed dish of stir-fried vegetables with cashews.
+Load it up with healthy ingredients to make a delicious stir-fry.

 To ensure you’re getting all of the vitamins you need this winter, make it your mission to eat the rainbow!
-Incorporate a colourful array of crunchy vegetables into your Chinese stir-fries and soups for the full spectrum of health.
-This vibrant stir-fried fish with oyster sauce is just the ticket.
+Incorporate a colourful array of crunchy vegetables into your stir-fries and soups for the full spectrum of health.

-Along with fresh vegetables, add these Chinese medicinal foods to your shopping list, and then whip up cold-busting dishes such as this soy-braised chicken with ginger and garlic or stir-fried crab with ginger and spring onions.
+Along with fresh vegetables, add these Chinese medicinal foods to your shopping list, and then whip up cold-busting dishes.

 So you still want your Mongolian lamb?
-Never fear – just add a side of steamed greens to immediately up the nutritional value your Chinese meal.
-Low-fat Chinese vegetable recipes include Chinese broccoli with oyster sauce and stir-fried asparagus with XO sauce.
+Never fear!
+Just add a side of steamed greens to immediately up the nutritional value of your meal.